King Klown Logo

 kOA uses a simple rule:

-You can still view what you have, but the system should clearly mark what is verified, what is outdated, and what cannot be trusted until checks succeed.
+Users may still inspect what is locally available, but the interface should clearly mark what is verified, what is stale, what is outside the active reader policy, and what cannot be relied on until required checks succeed.

-Offline-capable doesn’t mean “never updates.”
-It means updates are explicit and checkable.
+Offline-capable does not mean “never updates.”
+It means updates are explicit, inspectable, and checkable.

 Versioned

-You always know which version you are using.
-“What changed?” is answerable.
+You always know which artifact, Runtime Pack, or reader policy you are using.
+“What changed?” remains answerable.

 Verified